girder/girder/README.md

 ## Run

-To run the server, first [make sure that the Mongo daemon is running](docs/manual/run_mongo.md).
+To run the server, first make sure the mongo daemon is running.
+To manually start it, run:

+    mongod &

-Then, just invoke the server python script:
+Then, just run:

-    python girder/main.py
+    python -m girder